 minRecordLength: The minimum size in bytes of a file stored in the data store.
 Binary content less than this value would be inlined.

-When using a NAS to store shared file data stores, make sure you use only high performing devices in order to avoid performance issues.
+When using a NAS to store shared file data stores, make sure you use only high performing devices to avoid performance issues.

 AEM can be configured to store data in Amazon’s Simple Storage Service (S3).
 It uses the